Marriage of Canadians in the Philippines

 - The Philippine government may require an official English translation of a divorce decree or death certificate; and

-- If both parties to the proposed marriage are Canadian citizens, each one must obtain a Statement
+- If both parties to the proposed marriage are Canadian citizens, each one must obtain an Affidavit.

 - Date Modified: